Mercator: History in the (Map)Making

 Legacy

-Click the links below to explore these atlases in brilliant detail.
+Click the links below to explore these atlases in detail.
 You can also enjoy two WHAT’S YOUR MAP? podcast episodes to learn more about Mercator’s work in the Collection.

 What's Your Map?
 Episodes